-When it comes to location, the highest average paycheck ($129K annually) can be spotted in San Jose, Calif.; the company's headquarter city of San Francisco, Calif. (around $100K), San Ramon, Calif. (about $94K), and Chico, Calif. ($90K) are the next top-paying cities.
-Walnut Creek, Calif. is near the bottom for pay at approximately $58K.
+When it comes to location, the highest average paycheck ($130K per year) can be spotted in San Jose, Calif.; Santa Clara, Calif. (around $111K), San Ramon, Calif. ($109K), and the company's headquarter city of San Francisco, Calif. ($102K) are the next top-paying cities.
+Oakland, Calif. is one of the lowest-paid cities, with earnings averaging about $75K.
+The highest pay by state can be found in California, where salaries average out at approximately $101K annually.

 Years of Experience